null

 What Year Quarters Are Silver?

-When you look at a silver quarter, it appears to be made of silver — but modern quarters are actually made of alloy metals instead of pure silver like they were back in the day.
+U.S. quarters made of silver were primarily minted before 1965.
+When you look at silver quarter, it appears to be made of silver — but modern quarters are actually made of alloy metals instead of pure silver like they were back in the day.
 If you’re looking to begin or grow a quarter collection, you may need to know what year quarters are silver so you can purchase the right coins without getting duped.
 Not sure where to start?
 Read on to learn more about silver quarters, what year quarters are silver and how to determine silver quarter rarity.

 When Did the U.S. Stop Minting Silver Quarters?